haesleinhuepf/napari-oclrfc/README.md

 ## Issues

-If you encounter any problems, please [file an issue] along with a detailed description.
+If you encounter any problems, please [open a thread on image.sc](https://image.sc) along with a detailed description and tag [@haesleinhuepf](https://github.com/haesleinhuepf).

 [napari]: https://github.com/napari/napari
 [Cookiecutter]: https://github.com/audreyr/cookiecutter